malik-crypto-HWs/QUISA/README.md

 > **"QUISA: A Compact, Flexible and Unified Instruction-Set Coprocessor for QR-UOV Signature"**
 > Will be added later.
-> Submitted to IACR Transactions on Cryptographic Hardware and Embedded Systems (TCHES), 2025.
+> Submitted to IEEE Transactions on Computers (TC), 2026.
 > DOI: *(to be added upon publication)*

 ---